Billy-Spearman-WCCI/RaceCarExtension/README.md

 * **method**: A function defined within a class.
 In java, all functions are defined within classes.
   * **code block** -- one or more statements surrounded by curly braces `{` ... `}`.
   * **nesting** -- when one code block has sub-code-blocks within it.
-  * **parameter** -- a value passed to a method when it is called
+  * **parameters** -- the actual values passed to a method or constructor.
   * **variable** -- a placeholder defined within a method ... available within the block but not outside.
   * `return`: Exit the current method.
 If the method returns a value, specifies the value to return.
   * **signature**: The definition of the types of the parameters a method accepts and the type of the value the method returns.
+Also, what types of Exceptions it might throw.
   * `void`: Indicates that the call to a method does not result in a value.
   * **call stack**: The current method, the method from which it is called, the method from which that was called, and all the way up to the `main()` method.
 * `interface`: a list of promised behaviors (i.e. a list of methods -- but without implementations)